In Watermelon Sugar: Plot

-Through the narrator's first-person account we learn the story of the people and the events of iDEATH.
-The central tension is created by Margaret, once a lover of the narrator, and inBOIL, a rebellious man who has left iDEATH to live near a forbidden area called the Forgotten Works, a huge trash heap where the remnants of a former civilization lie abandoned in great piles.
+Through the narrator's first-person account, we learn the story of the people and the events of iDEATH.
+The central tension is created by Margaret, once a lover of the narrator, and inBOIL, a rebellious man who has left iDEATH to live near a shunned area called the Forgotten Works, a huge trash heap where the remnants of a former civilization lie abandoned in great piles.
 Margaret, a collector of such "forgotten things", is friendly with inBOIL and his followers, who explore the place and make whiskey.

 inBOIL's separation from the group may have been related to the annihilation of the tigers, killed many years previously by the people.
-It is not clear to the reader whether the tigers were actual tigers, human beings or somehow anthropomorphic: they killed and ate people, including the narrator's parents, but they could also talk, sing, and play musical instruments, and were at least competent with arithmetic.
+It is not clear to the reader whether the tigers were actual tigers, human beings or somehow anthropomorphic: they killed and ate people, including the narrator's parents, but they could also talk, sing, and were at least competent with arithmetic.
 Two tigers were killed on a bridge known later as the "abandoned" bridge.
-The last tiger was killed on a spot later developed into a trout farm.
+The last tiger was killed on a spot later developed into a trout hatchery.

-In the violent climax of the novel, inBOIL returns to the community along with a handful of followers, planning, he says, to show the residents what iDEATH really is.
+In the violent climax of the novel, told in retrospect after the fact, inBOIL returns to the community along with a handful of followers, planning, he says, to show the residents what iDEATH really is.
 The residents know only that something is about to happen.
 After leading members of the community to the trout hatchery, inBOIL and his followers commit suicide, dismembering their faces with jackknives.
 Margaret appears oblivious to the threats, and unconcerned about the safety of her family and friends.
 Many suspect that Margaret knew and did not reveal details of inBOIL's real plan, thus "conspiring" with the evil men.
 She is semi-ostracized from iDEATH.
 At the beginning of the novel the narrator reveals that he ended their relationship because of these events.